 These are pages you should consider removing from your site.

 For years, you’ve been told that adding fresh content on your site increases traffic and improves SEO.
-You should be blogging at least once a week, right?
+But when you have too many pages on your website that don’t add value to your users, there’s a better approach to handle this.

 If a blog post has been on your website for years, has no backlinks pointing to it, and no one ever visits it, that old content could be hurting your rankings.
 You should remove that outdated content.